 May 4th is National Orange Juice Day!

-All the impressive health benefits of orange juice can be attributed to its nutritional content, as well as vitamins and minerals including vitamins A & C, thiamin, potassium, fiber, proteins, copper, magnesium, flavonoids, hesperidins, and a variety of other trace vitamins and minerals that make it one of the most valuable and nutrient-packed fruit available.
+All the impressive health benefits of orange juice can be attributed to its nutritional content, as well as vitamins and minerals including vitamins A & C, thiamin, potassium, fiber, proteins, copper, magnesium, flavonoids, hesperidins, and also a variety of other trace vitamins and minerals that make it one of the most valuable and nutrient-packed fruits available.

 In terms of calories, orange juice has less than 50 calories in a serving of 100ml.